Please email cover letter and resume to education(at)cradleofaviation(dot)org. You may also fax to 516-572-4079.

 - Maintain the education collection, storage areas and classrooms.

-- Oversee administrative aspects of the department including producing statistics, tracking event attendance, monitoring staffing scheduling, and responding to public inquiries.
+- Oversee administrative aspects of the department including producing statistics, tracking event attendance, monitoring staff scheduling, and responding to public inquiries.

 - Represent the museum at appropriate events and conferences.